-The Teacher Leadership Academy is a community partnership between the Alamance-Burlington School System, Impact Alamance, the Alamance Chamber, Elon University, and Alamance Community College.
+Teacher Leadership Academy is a community partnership between the Alamance-Burlington School System, Impact Alamance, the Alamance County Chamber of Commerce, Elon University, and Alamance Community College.
 Each of the partners has worked to ensure that this professional development opportunity is robust and meaningful.
 Each year, approximately 50 candidates are chosen for the academy through a competitive selection process.
 The Academy meets monthly throughout the school year.

 The purpose of the Teacher Leadership Academy is to further the Alamance-Burlington School System’s strategic goals of recognizing and developing emerging teacher leaders.
 During this nine-month program, candidates spend full days visiting locations throughout Alamance County to learn about the key tenets of the ABSS strategic plan.
 The sessions demonstrate how local business and industry implement these strategies, and how the same strategies can be applied directly to classroom learning for improved student outcome.